 In a multi-agent system, each agent can only have a partial view of other agents' behavior.
 Therefore, in order to coordinate the agents' activities, the agents need to have a mechanism to bridge their activities based on the partial knowledge.
-Commitments has emerged, among many research groups [1-3, 8], as the bridge for multi-agent coordination and planning.
+Commitments has emerged, among many research groups [Cohen and Levesque, 1990, Castelfranchi 1993, Jennings 1993, Decker and Lesser, 1992], as the bridge for multi-agent coordination.

-By definition, a commitment specifies a pledge to do a certain course of action [9].
-A number of commitment semantics have been proposed, for example, the "Deadline" commitment $C(T, Q, t{dl})$ in [3], means a commitment to do (achieve quality Q or above for) a task T at a time t so that it finishes before a specified deadline, t{dl} .
-When such a pledge is offered, the receiving agent can then do its own reasoning and planning based on this commitment, and thus achieves coordination between the agents.
+By definition, a commitment specifies a pledge to do a certain course of action [Jennings 1996].
+A number of commitment semantics have been proposed, for example, the "Deadline" commitment $C(T, Q, t{dl})$ in [Decker and Lesser, 1992], means a commitment to do (achieve quality Q or above for) a task T at a time t so that it finishes before a specified